qboesley/optical-irradiance-contour-viewer/README.md

 Next install RStudio, you can download it [here](https://posit.co/downloads/).

-## Installing the app
+## Setup

-1. Download the file `appSetup.R` from this repository.
+1. Download the file `appSetup.R` from this repository ([go to the file](https://github.com/qboesley/optical-irradiance-contour-viewer/blob/main/appSetup.r) and click the download icon).
-2. In the RStudio console run the command `getwd()` which will print the current working directory to the console.
+1. Open RStudio.
+If there is a project open, close it by going to `File > Close project`.
-3. Move the `appSetup.R` file into this working directory.
-Alternatively, in RStudio you can press `ctrl + shift + h` or go to `Session > Set Working Directory > Choose Directory ... ` to set a different working directory, then move `appSetup.R` there.
+1. Click `ctrl + shift + h` or go to `Session > Set Working Directory > Choose Directory...` and select the location where you've saved the `appSetup.R` file.
-4. In the RStudio console run the command `source("appSetup.R")`.
-This will create a folder `OptoContourViewerApp` in the working directory and download the app file and data files necessary to run the app locally.
+1. In the Console window (bottom-left quadrant in the default layout), run the command `source("appSetup.R")`.
+This will create a folder called `OptoContourViewerApp` in your working directory and download the necessary files to run the app locally.

-## Running the app
+## Run

 ### Using the RStudio console
 Enter the command below into the RStudio console.